ijdoe/camsur-bmad/memory-bank/systemPatterns.md

 *   **API-Driven:** All components communicate via well-defined APIs.
 A dedicated, secure API endpoint will be provided for third-party systems to receive alerts.
 *   **Data-Agnostic Design:** The threat analysis engine will be designed to be flexible, allowing for the addition of new data providers without a complete system overhaul.
 *   **Ecological Connectivity:** To mitigate the impact of flood control infrastructure on the natural river ecosystem, the design will incorporate **"Fish Passes and Regulators"** where appropriate.
+*   **JWT Authentication:** Implemented for secure user login, ensuring that only authenticated users can access protected resources.
+This is a foundational step for Role-Based Access Control and Multi-Tenancy.

 ## 3. Component Relationships